 We are expanding our high impact model that has the power to halve newborn deaths and stillbirths across 10 facilities in Uganda over the next decade.
-AdaraNewborn addresses the quality and availability of services across the continuum of care.
 It includes five arms: antenatal care, intrapartum care, inpatient care for small and sick newborns, postnatal care, and follow-up care and early intervention.
-AdaraNewborn will strengthen the health system by developing regional hubs.
-By working with facilities, district governments and the Ministry of Health, we will ensure sustainable systems change, saving lives now and reducing maternal and newborn deaths into the future.
+AdaraNewborn will strengthen the health system by developing regional hubs of newborn care.